-In this blog post, we give a short summary of this week’s webinar about automated server documentation with SysKit.
+In this blog post, we give a short summary of this week’s webinar about automated server documentation with SysKit Monitor.

-Webinar hosts Frane Borozan and Silvio Rahle explain how to audit IT assets, generate detailed server documentation, and track system inventory changes with our server monitoring and administration tool.
+Webinar hosts Frane Borozan and Silvio Rahle explain how to audit IT assets, generate detailed server documentation, and track system inventory changes with our server documentation tool.

-Silvio, the SysKit product marketing manager, will guide you through an overview of SysKit and hold a demo presentation explaining SysKit’s Automated Server Documentation feature.
+Silvio, the SysKit Monitor product marketing manager, will guide you through an overview of SysKit Monitor and hold a demo presentation explaining SysKit Monitor’s Automated Server Documentation feature.
 For those of you who are new here, be sure to view the Features Overview part.

 Server Asset Management